TatsuyaUsuki/SMatrAnEM/README.txt

 In particular, SMatrAnEM focuses on electromagnetic wave scattering.

 The generated S-matrix maintains higher quarity, because SMatrAnEM uses both numerical mesher of orthogonal curvilinear coordinates and stable S-matrix-solver with accurate mode-solver.
-See 'Formulation.pdf'(submitted to https://arxiv.org/) that defines details of formulae used in SMatrAnEM.
+See 'https://arxiv.org/abs/2002.06574' to understand formulae in SMatrAnEM that is independently developed by Tatsuya Usuki.
 SMatrAnEM also involves FDTD solver for analyzing larger structure.

 This directory contains 4 shell scripts, 13 executable files (after compiling codes), 13+4 directories, 4 input files, 'LICENSE.txt', and this 'README.txt'.